GentlemanRider/FreeCAD-Flat-Icons/Workflow/CssClasses.md

 # Introducion
 The defaault inkscape behavior when copy /paste CSS style elements is to embed the style property on the pasted element syyle field.
-This overrides the global definition and prevents pasted elements from updating the style properlu when modifying the CSS classes.
+This overrides the global definition and prevents pasted elements from updating the style properly when modifying the CSS classes.
 See (PrerequisitesAndSettings.md) in order to tweak the inkscape setting to disable this behavior.

 Ideally, all the paths should not have element specific style attributes an rely on being members of the proper classes for styling.
 However, if the needs for overriding some style aspects arises, it is tolerated if it not conflicts with the classes attributes.

 # References
-This document goes into the CSS implementation detail, refer to the  style guide for design choices and patterns.
+This chapter goes into the CSS implementation detail, refer to the  style guide for design choices and patterns.

 # Common classes for all the icon sets